-Post Online Retreat Message
+Your Post Metta Retreat Message

-We were very pleased with the progress you all made during this retreat; some of you advanced far beyond the beginner stages.
+I am very pleased with the progress you all made during this retreat; some of you advanced far beyond the beginner stages.
 If you want to better understand your level of practice, then go back and watch a talk on sutta MN 111.
 Then you can decide for yourself how you did.

 Keep your meditation going and see what happens next.
 Bhante says that once you attain a jhana, you now have the capability to attain Nibbana.
 It just takes some more time and sitting.
 Things can happen quickly once you have gotten through that first hurdle.
-But some of you already figured that out!

 You can see how important the 6R process is.
 When the hindrance finally let’s go, a state of Jhāna arises.
 The release can be extreme, or gentle.
 You never know.
 You are fully aware, and you feel very good.
 You notice you have no hindrances at all and can stay on your object for a long time.

 It is important if you want to have spiritual growth to FOLLOW THE 5 PRECEPTS.
-They develop your moral base (Sila)-the FIRST pillar of the Dhamma.
+They develop your moral base (Sila)-the first pillar of the Dhamma.
 When you break precepts, you create hindrances that will arise in the future (not to speak of unpleasant results).
 So the more you keep them perfectly, the better your practice will become.

 The 2nd of 3 pillars of the Dhamma is Generosity.
 Not just money but the generosity of your heart - giving your smile away.
 Being kind to people.
 Helping people.
-Showing them the meditation if you think it will help.
+Showing them the meditation, if you think it will help.
 This is called Dana.
 Taking care of the sangha of monks is the most common way people think about it.
 Sutta MN 142 says giving is very powerful and when practiced in a pure way yields wonderful results.
 See that sutta for more information.
 Or just google “Generosity Buddha”.